 - Korean Intellectual Property Rights Information Service (KIPRIS)

-- State Intellectual Property Office (SIPO) of the People's Republic of China.
-This site provides access to machine translation of Chinese patents.
+- China National Intellectual Property Administration (CNIPA) - This site also provides access to machine translation of Chinese patents.

 - Other International Intellectual Property Offices that provide searchable patent databases include: Australia, Canada, Denmark, Finland, France, Germany, Great Britain, India, Israel, Netherlands, Norway, Sweden, Switzerland and Taiwan.